Know which essentials to prioritize in your bug out bag list to survive an unexpected disaster situation!

 - Plan your B.O.B. for a given period. – 72 hours is about the right time since a person will only survive for that long without water.

-- Take to mind you’re in it to survive. – Forget about your electric toothbrush or your hairbrush.
+- Take to mind you’re in it to survive. – Make sure you only bring items that benefit you the most in a survival scenario.
+Forget about your electric toothbrush or your hairbrush.
 Only Mc Gyver can find survival uses for them.

-I will share with you some examples of lists you can use as your own BOB guide.
-But first, let’s answer the common question about the 2 types of bug out bags:
+I will share with you some examples of lists you can use as your own B.O.B. guide.
+But first, let’s answer the common question about the two types of bug out bags:

 Are 72-hour emergency kit and a bug out bag the same thing?